Black Spade Acquisition II Co Announces Pricing Of $150 Million Initial Public Offering

-HONG KONG, Aug 28, 2024 - (ACN Newswire) - Black Spade Acquisition II Co (the 'Company'), a special purpose acquisition company ('SPAC') sponsored by an affiliate of Black Spade Capital Limited, announced today the pricing of its initial public offering of 15,000,000 units at a price of $10.00 per unit.
-The units are expected to be listed for trading on The Nasdaq Stock Market LLC ('Nasdaq') under the ticker symbol 'BSIIU' on August 28, 2024.
+HONG KONG--(BUSINESS WIRE)--Black Spade Acquisition II Co (the "Company"), a special purpose acquisition company ("SPAC") sponsored by an affiliate of Black Spade Capital Limited, announced today the pricing of its initial public offering of 15,000,000 units at a price of $10.00 per unit.
+The units are expected to be listed for trading on The Nasdaq Stock Market LLC ("Nasdaq") under the ticker symbol "BSIIU" on August 28, 2024.

 The public offering is being made only by means of a prospectus.
 When available, copies of the prospectus may be obtained from Clear Street, Attn: Syndicate Department, 150 Greenwich Street, 45th floor, New York, NY 10007, by email at ecm@clearstreet.io, or from the SEC website at www.sec.gov.